knbknb/perplexity-api-search/README.md

 ... with Python + Postman/Newman.
 A command-line script that will create _very_ verbose output with many details of the API requests and responses.

-It is more a learning tool (for scripting Postman) than a practical one.
+It is more a learning tool than a practical one.
+I wanted to script Postman with Newman, and Newman with Python.

 #### In a Linux terminal, send your human-language queries to Perplexity.ai's various LLMs.